1 & 2 Timothy Part Two Deep Dive

 ortho – Right/true/Correct

 praxis - practice/deed/action

 As far as these two concepts go, the bottom line is this: let your convictions emulate your actions.
-If you claim to believe in the Gospel of Jesus, yet you behave in a contrary fashion, it’s likely you haven’t understood the Gospel.
-Likewise, if you do good and behave as you think a Christian 'should' behave, yet you have no personal conviction or notion of faith, this too is a dangerous place to occupy.
-Paul here is encouraging Timothy to stay at Ephesus as well as urging him to keep sound doctrine.
-To keep a sincere faith.
-Notice that the relationship that Paul had with Timothy, would have given him the right to command him to stay at Ephesus, yet Paul modelled love and simply made an appeal to Timothy.
+If you claim to believe in the Gospel of Jesus, but behave in a contrary fashion, it’s likely you haven’t understood the Gospel.
+Likewise, if you do good and behave as you think a Christian 'should' behave, but have no personal conviction or notion of faith, this too is a dangerous place to occupy.
+Paul is encouraging Timothy to stay at Ephesus as well as urging him to keep sound doctrine, to keep a sincere faith.
+Keep in mind that the relationship that Paul had with Timothy would have given him the right to command him to stay at Ephesus, yet Paul modeled love and simply made an appeal to Timothy.
 That appeal could be summarised as, ‘stay at Ephesus; lead the church in correct belief and behaviour’.
-This is not to suggest that every single leader within the church was blatantly teaching false doctrine, though there were some cases of this, rather Paul is encouraging Timothy to bring correction, and clarity to the teachings of Jesus.
+This is not to suggest that every single leader within the church was blatantly teaching false doctrine, though there were some cases of this, rather Paul is encouraging Timothy to bring correction and clarity to the teachings of Jesus.

 Let’s unpack some of these examples below: